What I do

 My lab is currently funded by an NSERC Discovery Grant.

-Below are the main lines of research currently going on in the lab.
+Below are the main lines of research I’m currently looking for graduate students to work on.

 Spatially-separated populations of the same species often fluctuate synchronously, even though they’re hundreds or even thousands of km apart.
 The result is that, across vast areas, all populations increase (or decrease) simultaneously.
-Coexisting populations of different species also often fluctuate synchronously, even though there are strong reasons to think they wouldn’t.
-For instance, you’d think competing species would exhibit antisynchrony, since if one increases that should cause the other to decrease.
+Coexisting populations of different species also often fluctuate synchronously.
 Synchrony is pretty amazing when you think about it, and so cries out for an explanation.
 We have theories of why synchrony happens, but those theories are hard to test in nature because it’s impossible to do experiments at the right spatial and temporal scales.
-You can’t, say, manipulate the weather across all of Canada and then wait a century to see what happens to the spatial synchrony of lynx-hare cycles.
+You can’t, say, manipulate the weather across all of Canada and then wait a century to see what happens to the spatial synchrony of lynx-hare cycles (and even if you could you wouldn’t have a control or any replication…).
 The solution is to scale nature down and do experiments in protist microcosms.
 I’m currently seeking grad students interested in pursuing synchrony-related experimental and modeling projects.

 Much of my work on synchrony is in collaboration with my former postdoc David Vasseur of Yale University.